 Sequoia National Park has a variety of scenic vistas, unique landmarks, and adventurous trails for the family.
-It’s a large park, with a lot of long distance trails.
+It’s a large park with a lot of long distance trails.
 But for families with young kids, there are many sites and activities just off the main road that are easy to visit.

 We stayed in the town of Three Rivers, and took the Sierra Drive to Generals Highway at the Ash Mountain Entrance in the Southwest end of the park.
 Here are some family-friendly places you can visit in Sequoia National Park along Generals Highway.